 - Communicates in a way that works for you

-- Is actually taking on new participants
+- Is genuinely taking on new participants right now

 Step 2: Check Your Service Agreement

-If you never signed an agreement (it happens), you can still leave.
-The agreement protects both sides, but the absence of one doesn't trap you.
+If you never signed an agreement, and that does happen, you can still leave.
+The agreement protects both sides, but the absence of one does not trap you.
+If you are unsure what your agreement says, your new coordinator can help you read through it.

 Step 3: Let Your Current Coordinator Know